THE IMPACT

 Students consistently asked for a web search mode for the ability to search beyond their course content.
 I designed the full flow, but it was cut for cost reasons since expanded retrieval would have been unsustainable on our existing OpenAI API spend.
 If I'd had more time, I would have pushed for an A/B test to model whether usage justified the cost.
 Sometimes business constraints trump user requests, and part of the work is recognizing when.

-An overlay to allow students to create web URL collections within StudyClues for targeted web search
+An overlay to allow students to create web URL collections within StudyClues for targeted web search, excluded from production due to high LLM costs associated with internet search

-Throughout the redesign, every screen was validated against WCAG 2.2 AA using the Stark plugin in Figma ensuring color contrast, focus states, touch targets, and keyboard navigation — with Wave and Axe used on deployed builds.
+Throughout the redesign, every screen was validated against WCAG 2.2 AA standards using the Stark plugin in Figma ensuring color contrast, focus states, touch targets.
+Manual testing included keyboard navigation checks.
+Automated testing was done using Wave and aXeDev Tools used on deployed builds.

 The redesign also introduced a refreshed visual language: Poppins for headings, DM Sans for body, larger border radii for a softer feel, and a more empathetic voice that acknowledges student struggles rather than sounding robotic.
 New StudyClues-specific components — chat bubbles, citation blocks, mode chips, the practice-test embed — were built into the broader LearningClues design system.